Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 Here are some notes regarding the source code:

-1. Shell commands will be presented in a [Markdown](https://daringfireball.net/projects/markdown/syntax) format in a file called `Commands.md` for each Chapter folder if there are any commands introduced in that chapter.
+1. Select shell commands will be presented in a [Markdown](https://daringfireball.net/projects/markdown/syntax) format in a file called Commands.md or in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/) called Commands.adoc for each Chapter folder if there are any commands selected in that chapter.

 ### Requirements